 Advanced Placement (AP)

 Hunterdon Central utilizes online registration for AP exams.
-The online AP exam registration window is as follows:
+The following registration schedule was followed for 2019 AP Exams:

 If you are a high school student considering whether to take an Advanced Placement (AP) course or preparing to take an AP exam, the following online information may be very useful.
 Parents/guardians are also encouraged to read this information, developed and presented by CollegeBoard.